Alemi7523/Alemi7523.github.io/index.md

 - Are we done here?
 (Aelita -1)

 We are in control outside of Neved’s office, so go back downstairs and go north to the colorful door leading to the throne room, enter for a scene.
-You can now leave and go to the battle room which is the right exit we took for a previous cutscene.
+You can now leave and go to the Battleground which is the right exit we took for a previous cutscene.
 Now we can enter freely and if we exit to the right, we can reach a small area with grass and wild mons.

 **Blacksteeple Castle Encounters (No Field, Permanent Hail)**